HazyResearch/deepdive/examples/spouse/README.md

 ).
 ```

-DeepDive will predict not only the value of these variables, but also the marginal probabilities, i.e. the amount of confidence DeepDive has for each individual prediction.
+DeepDive will predict not only the value of these variables, but also the marginal probabilities, i.e., the amount of confidence DeepDive has for each individual prediction.

 ### 3.2 Specifying Features
 Next, we indicate (i) that each `has_spouse` variable will be connected to the features of the corresponding `spouse_candidate` row, (ii) that we wish DeepDive to learn the weights of these features from our distantly supervised data, and (iii) that the weight of a specific feature across all instances should be the same, as follows: